Stability-AI/stability-sdk/README.md

 ```

-## Connecting to the API in using languages other than python
+## Connecting to the API using languages other than Python

 The `src` subdirectory contains pre-compiled gRPC stubs for the following languages: